dmd-program/dmd-100/topics/visual_design.md

 One common way to make a judgement about a creative work is through Formal Analysis.
 To make your feedback understandable by others, there are three steps you can follow:

-1. Identitfy and name the formal element
+1. Identify and name the formal element
 2. Describe how it is being used
 3. Discuss the effect it has with respect to the entire work.